 - The title character of Fire is red-headed and green-eyed and beautiful beyond the lot of ordinary people; her hair and eye color both coming from her mother.

-- Felicity Merriman from the American Girl series, one of the few redheads who, by the nature of this trope, of course is paired with green eyes.
+- Felicity Merriman, a main character from the American Girl series, one of the few redheads who, by the nature of this trope, of course is paired with green eyes.

 - Vesper Holly, Mary Sue protagonist of a Narm Charm-tastic children's adventure series by Lloyd Alexander.
 Just look at that name!